All Episodes

 They reacted with a great deal of skepticism until one and more of them began to experience the thing through the system that we were slowly, painfully developing.

-It doesn't take nearly so much work to have people determine the reality, and we're not talking about college students, which are often the typical subjects.
+And we're not talking about college students, which are often the typical subjects.

-We call it mind awake and body asleep and this is what we call focus 10 and so we did establish these different types of states of consciousness that we could Induced by using these very particular sound patterns and so by the 70s we had a We had spread simply because the word would get out to among the scientific community and those who were curious or had something similar happen to them and
+And so by the 70s, we had a we had spread simply because the word would get out among the scientific community, and those who were curious or had something similar happen to them were attracted to our work.

 All right.

-In other words, Hemi Sync.
+In other words, hemisync.

 That's right.

-And what the, uh, what these patterns we did find was that, uh, it's a special method that we didn't invent, uh, what's called a banal beat, but we did indeed Yes.
+And what these patterns we did find was that it's a special method that we didn't invent what's called the benaural beat, but we did indeed use that as a system of a means of getting these low-frequency vibrational patterns into the brain.

-That's what a binaural beat is.
+That's what a benaural beat is.

 Yeah, the brain itself has to synthesize that by that synchronization of the hemispheres.

-Actual waveforms are the ones that we put together.
+It's just the actual waveforms are the ones that we put together.

 Yeah, it's a combination.